mezis/mezis.github.com/_drafts/learning-part-1.md

 Ultimately, we chose our focal point as the point of enquiry (this is where users ask the host to confirm availability, which is a preliminary step towards booking).
 Think of it as a shortlist: a user browses several properties and opts to enquire on a handful.
+Informally, we believe this to be a good point because the "positive" and "negative" events are as meaningful to the user.

 We can now define our relevance operator more clearly: